Skip to Content

 Visit any neighborhood nursery and ask for their help and specialized guidance for what soil or potting mix best suits your houseplant.

-The second point, although it’s aesthetically pleasing to have plants in dark corners to bring a sense of nature and vibrancy into your home or office, if the plant type requires adequate sunlight, you may want to rethink why you’re purchasing that specific houseplant or find another home for it around the house that allows it to grow.
+The second point, although it’s aesthetically pleasing to have plants in dark corners to bring a sense of nature and vibrancy into your home or office if the plant type requires adequate sunlight, you may want to rethink why you’re purchasing that specific houseplant or find another home for it around the house that allows it to grow.

 If you desperately need to place it in that dark corner or spot away from natural light, make an effort to set it outside or in front of a window for a few hours a day.
 Light and direct sunlight help the plant soak up the nutrients needed to flourish.
 However, too much light and direct sunshine can also damage the plant.
 Time in darkness also helps the plant grow, similar to how sleep helps us grow as children.